mhkim99/BayesianProjectionClustering/README.md

 ## Introduction

 We propose a Bayesian clustering method that combines linear mixed models with predictive projections.
 Our approach generates a predictive replicate for each observation, sharing only a selected subset of random effects with the original, while the remaining effects are integrated out via the conditional prior.
 Predictive projections are then defined in which the number of distinct values for the shared random effects is finite, in order to obtain different clusters.
 The main advantage of our method is the ability to control which aspects of the data define clusters through the choice of random effects that are shared with the predictive replicates.
-Integrating out certain random effects makes the choice of what features should be ignored explicit, allowing the clustering to focus on specific, relevant aspects of the data.

 ## Example with synthetic data